andrewcumming/phys512/derivatives.md

 Next try using a second order derivative (centered difference).
 Add this to your plot and compare with your previous results.
 How does the error scale with $\Delta x$ now?
 Can you explain what you see?

 Do your results depend on where you calculate the derivative (which value of $x$)?
-For the first order derivative, do you see the dependence on $f^{\prime\prime}$ predicted by our estimate above?

 :::